 Wearable art: Xavier Love

-The three photographic self-portraits present the constructed identities that orbit my biological body and facets of the natural environment.
-My body is interwoven with natural elements.
-I am bound to my family tree that is made of hard metal; its roots become my veins.
-Red and yellow lights strike parts of my skin, as symbols for Tonga and Australia’s national flowers: red heilala and golden wattle respectively.
+The three photographic self-portraits present the social constructs that orbit the artist’s body and facets of the natural environment, which are interwoven.
+The artist is bound to their family tree, which is made of hard metal; its roots become her veins.
+Red and yellow lights strike parts of her skin, as symbols for Tonga and Australia’s national flowers: red heilala and golden wattle respectively.
 The tree sprouts a rose and a hibiscus as iconic symbols that have been historically impressed upon female sexuality.
-As the external constructs are internalised, my inner organs become exposed: my ribcage and heart are placed outside my body.
+As the external constructs are internalised, the artist’s inner organs become exposed: her ribcage and heart are placed outside the body.